 - Pastor is a noun.
 Reverend is an adjective.

-- Pastor does not signify any title being provided to the head of the church.
-Reverend denotes a title which is being provided to the head of the church.
+- The pastor does not signify any title being provided to the head of the church.
+Reverend denotes a title which is supplied to the head of the church.

 - Pastor is a type of function or occupation.
 Reverend is not a type of function or occupation.